lamarkdown/lamarkdown/docs/core.md

 If both of these exist, both will be loaded, `md_build.py` first.

-Build files contain executable Python code that makes calls to the [Build File API](api_reference.md), to apply Markdown extensions, provide document style information, and otherwise programmatically hook into the compilation process.
+Build files contain executable Python code that makes calls to the [Build File API][api], to apply Markdown extensions, provide document style information, and otherwise programmatically hook into the compilation process.

 If build file(s) exist, but are empty, Lamarkdown will revert to the most basic syntax and functionality supported by Python-Markdown, and produce unstyled output.